 Manhattanville’s studio arts program emphasizes the fine arts as the foundation for all art careers.
 After exploring several areas, you’ll do advanced work on your senior project in a concentration you choose, such as painting, drawing, sculpture, ceramics, printmaking, digital media/graphic design, or photography.

-Students exhibit their work throughout the college campus and in Brownson Gallery.
-Senior art majors will have dedicated studio space in the new Student Center building to work on their senior projects.
-Senior projects are exhibited in April of the senior year in solo shows.
+Students exhibit their work throughout the college campus and in Berger Gallery and Brownson Gallery.
+Senior projects are exhibited in April and May of the senior year in group exhibitions.